superheropug/neofetch/README.md

 This is my fork of Neofetch, as I was saddened to see this project die.
 While I don't have much free time to devote to this, I wish to see this project survive in some way, as I am particularly attatched to it.

-Neofetch is a program I make frequent use of, and as such, I have taken a fork of it to maintain myself.
+Neofetch is a program I make frequent use of, and as such, I have taken a fork of it to attempt to maintain myself.
 If you wish to make changes and open PRs, I will try to review them when I can.

 That's all,